Hypergeometric SLE with $\kappa=8$: Convergence of UST and LERW in Topological Rectangles: Hypergeometric SLE with

 It remains to show the reversibility.
 We denote by $D$ the connected component of $\HH\setminus\gamma$ with $[x,y]$ on the boundary.
 Since $\gamma$ is continuous and $\gamma\cap [x,y]=\emptyset$, we have $Z_t\to 1$ as $t\to T_y$.
 Thus, from~\eqref{eqn::hyperfunction_asy_8},

 From this, we find that the law of $\eta$ is the same as the law of $\gamma$ weighted by the boundary Poisson kernel $H_D(x,y)^{\nu^2/32}$.
-Since the law of $\gamma$ is reversible due to Corollary~\ref{cor::ust_hsle8}, and the boundary Poisson kernel is conformally invariant, we obtain the reversibility of the law of $\eta$.
+Since the law of $\gamma$ is reversible due to Corollary~\ref{cor::ust_hsle8}, and the boundary Poisson kernel is conformally invariant, we obtain the reversibility of $\eta$.
 This completes the proof. \end{proof}